 This option may seem suitable only for the consumers who are so over-indebted that sequestration proves as a lesser evil.

 All this means that there’s a lot of options available for the consumers which can help them in various situations (whether it’s to pay off debt, whether it’s to improve their credit score).
-There are also companies which provide legal advice on these particular topics.
+There are also companies that provide legal advice on these particular topics.

 How does the company assistance may help you?